collaborativebioinformatics/deeplearningmetagenomics/README.md

 - feed these to a transformer model to train
   - we can train the encoder
   - if we have matched input:output, can separately train the decoder side

+- CHIME database? not sure how it's spelled